MichaelCurrin/dev-cheatsheets/cheatsheets/go/code/random.md

 // [ 0 1 3 5 4 2 ]
 ```

-Get permutations of an array.
+Get permutations of an array:

 ```go
 package main